 This technique is used in the area where the surrounding tissues are difficult to mobilize.

-There is a risk of hematoma formation.
+- There is a risk of hematoma formation.

-There is also a chance of keloid formation.
+- There is also a chance of keloid formation.

-Scar could become excessively wide.
+- Scar can become excessively wide.

-If the stature of the wound is not good then it can cause tension in the wound
+- If the stature of the wound is not good then it can cause tension in the wound.

 Camouflaging the scar can greatly help in making the scar less evident.
-This includes makeup, tattoos, and hair
+This includes makeup, tattoos and hair.

 Other Intralesional agents: Agents like intralesional bleomycin, hyaluronidase or intralesional interferon are also used for scar revision.